Written by Emma Brice

 100% COMPOSTABLE TO-GO WARE

 This season we continued to use 100% compostable to-go containers and introduced them to our new dining locations.
 If you have questions about whether an item is recyclable or compostable, please ask.
 Misplacing an item can contaminate the recycling and compost bins, making it unrecyclable.
-Every little action can make a significant difference in reducing our carbon footprint.

-100% VEGETARIAN DINING LOCATION
+VEGETARIAN DINING OPTIONS

+From our Electric-Diesel snowcats (the first 2 in North America) to eliminating single-use plastic water bottles on-mountain, we are continually looking for innovative ways to be environmental stewards.
 As we celebrate Earth Day, take a moment to think about the ways you can help preserve our mountain environment and move towards a healthier planet for generations to come.